oandrienko/fast-semantic-segmentation/docs/installation.md

 pip install tensorflow-gpu
 ```

-Then for the rest of the dependencies
+Then for the rest of the main dependencies

 ```
 pip install --user numpy